-The table below provides a summary of the engagement activity undertaken by Baillie Gifford, LGIM, Federated Hermes ("Hermes"), CBRE Global Investors ("CBRE") and Apollo Global Management ("Apollo") during the year.
+The table below provides a summary of the engagement activity undertaken by LGIM, Insight Investment ("Insight"), Federated Hermes ("Hermes") and Apollo Global Management ("Apollo") during the year.
 Examples of engagement undertaken have been set out in Appendix 2 to this statement.

-The CBRE Osiris Property Fund was terminated with effect from 19th March 2020, and is in the process of an orderly wind up.
-For this reason, longer term engagement by the manager has ceased.
+The CBRE Osiris Property Fund, invested in by the Fund, was terminated with effect from 19th March 2020, and is in the process of an orderly wind up.
+For this reason, longer term engagement by the manager has ceased and therefore no engagement information is shown below.